rabinage/entsoe-api-node/README.md

 ### Getting started

-Import the module and create a new client using the security token.
-To get access to an security token you need to register the [Transparency Platform](https://transparency.entsoe.eu/dashboard/show) and send an email to transparency@entsoe.eu with “Restful API access” in the subject line.
-Indicate the email address you entered during registration in the email body.
-When granted access there will be an option to generate an security token under account settings.
+To use this wrapper, you must first register with the Transparency Platform and request access to the RESTful API by sending an email to transparency@entsoe.eu with 'Restful API access' in the subject line.
+Be sure to include the email address you used during registration in the email body.
+Once granted access, you can then generate a security token under the account settings.

 ```js
 import Entsoe, { BiddingZones } from "entsoe-api-node";